Krushna-Nanda/University_exam/DBMS/randomanium.md

 In simpler terms:
 - **Locking** means securing the data so others can’t touch it temporarily.
 - **Releasing the lock** means unlocking the data so others can use it again.

+So, serializability is like saying, "Hey, can I rearrange these transactions to make it look like they happened one after the other, without breaking anything?"

+On the other hand, conflict serializability is a bit more specific.
+It says, "I can rearrange these transactions by only swapping operations that directly conflict (like two transactions trying to modify the same data), and if I can do that, then it’s as good as a serial execution."